Marília Mendonça: Funeral

 With the exception of the pilot and co-pilot, the victims' bodies left the funeral home in Caratinga, at dawn on 6 November.
-At morning, the bodies of Mendonça and Silveira arrived in Goiânia.
+In the morning, the bodies of Mendonça and Silveira arrived in Goiânia.
 An open casket service for them took place at Goiânia Arena in Goiânia later that day.
 Their private funeral was held at 9:00 am, restricted to family members; it later opened to the public at 1:00 pm, and fans were allowed to pay their respects.
 It is estimated that more than 100,000 people passed through the arena.
-Funeral procession began at 5:30 pm, with the bodies being buried at Cemitério Parque Memorial in Goiânia.
+The funeral procession began at 5:30 pm, with the bodies being buried at Cemitério Parque Memorial in Goiânia.